Godstyme/todo-app/README.md

 $ cd todo-app
 $ composer install
 ```
-Setup database by creating a database called `todo_app` in your phpMyAdmin or quickly confirm database name in `.env` file and create the name of the database in phpMyAdmin
+Setup database by creating a database called `todo_app` in your `phpMyAdmin`.
+This example uses the `todo_app` database as configured in the app `.env` file.
+We have to use a migration command to prepare the database migration classes for the target tables.

 ```sh
 $ php artisan migrate